 Overall: This collection takes everything that was great about the first collection and improves upon it.
 It introduces more of the Greek Pantheon, contributes significantly to the overall story, and adds some wonderful twists that keep the story suspenseful and fun throughout.
 If you liked Volume 1, then you will love this.

 The series keeps up the momentum and delivers another collection worthy of Wonder Woman.
-In this collection, the focus seems to be on the family for much of the time.
+In Wonder Woman Vol. 2: Guts, the focus seems to be on the family for much of the time.
 Their relationships and rivalries are absolutely insane and make for a delight to read.
 Speaking of delights to read, the overall progression of this story is surely a delight.
 It is just as smartly written as the first volume but adds in much more suspense and intrigue into the mix, leaving the audience wondering about many pieces yet to be reveled.
 It then ends on a perfect cliffhanger that I doubt anyone saw coming, making the thought of Volume 3 more tantalizing than ever.

 (spoilers start here)